gpaulissen/blog/_drafts/plsql-code-checker.md

 and reference are different.
 This check will thus performed only if the declaration and reference are in the same scope.

-## Variables that are assigned a value but never used (after that assignment)
+## PLC-00003 - Variables that are assigned a value but never used (after that assignment)

-If there is a reference before but **not** after the last assignment, then such a variable falls into this category. if there would not have been a reference before the last assignment neither then it falls into the first category of unused variables because there are zero references.
+If there is a reference before but **not** after the last assignment, then such a variable falls into this category.
+If there would not have been a reference before the last assignment neither then it falls into the first category of unused variables because there are zero references.